 1102 Introductory Chemistry II: Chemical Reactivity 4 credits The second half of the two-semester introductory chemistry course designed primarily for science majors.
 The course includes an overview of the study of chemical reactions including the major classes of reactions, writing and balancing chemical equations, reaction stoichiometry, and a detailed study of oxidation-reduction reactions, acid-base reactions, and ion-exchange reactions.
 In addition, factors governing the rate and extent of reaction are explored in an introduction to chemical kinetics, the principles of equilibrium, and chemical thermodynamics.
 In the laboratory, students explore and discover principles of stoichiometry, kinetics, and equilibrium, using conventional and instrumental techniques.
 They then apply these principles in a problem-solving environment.
 Course includes a laboratory.
-Prerequisite: Chemistry 1101.
-1121 Essentials of General, Organic, and Biochemistry 4 credits A study of the fundamental laws of chemistry, including atomic structure, chemical periodicity, reaction kinetics, equilibria, redox reactions, pH, and an introduction to organic and biochemistry covering nomenclature, reactions, and the major classes of biomolecules (carbohydrates, proteins, lipids, and nucleic acids).
-Course includes laboratory.
+1121 Essentials of General, Organic, and Biochemistry Prerequisite: Chemistry 1101.

+4 credits This survey course introduces basic concepts in three areas of chemistry in order to facilitate understanding of the relationship of chemistry both to our bodies and to the world in which we live.
+Basic chemical principles include the concepts of atomic structure, chemical reactions, equilibria, pH, and kinetics.
+Following and introduction to the types and reactions of organic molecules, the major classes of biomolecules (carbohydrates, proteins, lipids, and nucleic acids) and their metabolism are discussed.
+This biochemistry is then related to disease states in the body and the development of drugs to combat disease.
+Course includes a laboratory relating chemistry to real world problems of interest.
 Prerequisites: Mathematics 1001 or passing of the arithmetic portion of the mathematics proficiency test, Mathematics 1002 or passing of the algebra portion of the mathematics proficiency test.
 Natural Science and Mathematics.

-2201 Electronic Literature Searching for the Chemical Sciences

-1 credi

-An introduction to searching the scientific literature using electronic databases (STN International).
+2201 Electronic Literature Searching for the Chemical Sciences 1 credit An introduction to searching the scientific literature using electronic databases (STN International).
 Specific instruction is given in the techniques and strategies used in searching retrospective, forward, and relational databases by electronic means.
 This course does not satisfy the Natural Science and Mathematics requirement.

-2202 Chemistry of the Elements

-4 credits

-A study of the synthesis, distribution, and chemistry of the elements.
+2202 Chemistry of the Elements 4 credits A study of the synthesis, distribution, and chemistry of the elements.
 Emphasis is on the properties of important metallic and non-metallic compounds, their laboratory and industrial preparations, and their important reactions.
 Prerequisite: Chemistry 1102.

-Offered in 2003-2004 and alternate years.

-2210 Physical Chemistry for the Life Sciences

-4 credits

-An introduction to the elements of thermodynamics, chemical dynamics, and quantum mechanics of life processes.
+Offered in 2005-2006 and alternate years.
+2210 Physical Chemistry for the Life Sciences 4 credits An introduction to the elements of thermodynamics, chemical dynamics, and quantum mechanics of life processes.
 Prerequisites: Chemistry 1102, Mathematics 1117.

-2217, 2218 Organic Chemistry I, II

-4, 4 credits

-A systematic study of the compounds of carbon based upon functional reactivity with emphasis on the physicochemical approach to reaction mechanisms.
+2217, 2218 Organic Chemistry I, II 4.
+4 credits A systematic study of the compounds of carbon based upon functional reactivity with emphasis on the physicochemical approach to reaction mechanisms.
 A coordinated laboratory incorporates classical techniques (recrystallization, distillation, and extraction), analytical methods (chromatography and spectroscopy), and molecular modeling.
 Qualitative analysis of organic compounds comprises half of the second-semester laboratory.
 Courses include laboratory.

 Prerequisite: Chemistry 1102.

-2219 Quantitative Analysis

-4 credits

-Theory and application of analytical methods including chemical equilibria, volumetric methods, electrochemical methods, and gravimetric methods with a particular emphasis on quantitative analysis and the statistical treatment of data.
+2219 Quantitative Analysis 4 credits Theory and application of analytical methods including chemical equilibria, volumetric methods, electrochemical methods, and gravimetric methods with a particular emphasis on quantitative analysis and the statistical treatment of data.
 Course includes laboratory.
 Prerequisite: Chemistry 1102.

-3307 Physical Chemistry I: Quantum Chemistry and Spectroscopy

-4 credits

-A study of the principles of quantum mechanics and its application to problems of chemical interest including atomic and molecular structure, molecular motion, chemical bonding, molecular orbital theory, and atomic and molecular spectroscopy.
+3307 Physical Chemistry I: Quantum Chemistry and Spectroscopy 4 credits A study of the principles of quantum mechanics and its application to problems of chemical interest including atomic and molecular structure, molecular motion, chemical bonding, molecular orbital theory, and atomic and molecular spectroscopy.
 Course includes laboratory.

-Prerequisites: Chemistry 1102, Physics 1102,

-Mathematics 1118.

-3308 Physical Chemistry II: Thermodynamics and Equilibria 4 credits A study of the laws of thermodynamics and their application to chemical and physical equilibria and the macroscopic properties of Course includes laboratory.
+Prerequisites: Chemistry 1102, Physics 1102, Mathematics 1118.
+3308 Physical Chemistry II: Thermodynamics and Equilibria 4 credits A study of the laws of thermodynamics and their application to chemical and physical equilibria and the macroscopic properties of matter.
+Course includes laboratory.